wp-plugins/ep-social-widget/readme.txt

 * Facebook
 * Flickr
 * Google Plus
+* Youtube

 You can also choose to display a icon for your RSS 2.0 feed.
 Icons are in black and white colors only.

+Plugin is only tested on Wordpress 3.3.1 but should work on any site running 3+

 == Installation ==